Nodulaire/ELK-Ansible/Documentation/Workflow.md

 To reach as much people as possible all the documentation is written in English.

 Each doc will contain :
-- A short introduction of thecnology
+- A short introduction of technology
 - An aim section
 - As many screenshot and code snipet as possible.